stevedonovan/gentle-intro/src/5-stdlib-containers.md

 ## Reading the Documentation

-In this section I'll briefly introduce some very useful parts of the Rust standard library.
-The documentation (as always) is excellent but a little context and a few examples is always useful.
+In this section I'll briefly introduce some common parts of the Rust standard library.
+The documentation is excellent but a little context and a few examples is always useful.

 Initially, reading the Rust documentation can be challenging, so I'll go through `Vec` as an